furiousteam/BLOC-forever/README.md

 append in the editor

 ```
-* * * * * /root/blockchaincoind-forever.sh > /dev/null 2>/dev/null
+* * * * * /root/BLOCd-forever.sh > /dev/null 2>/dev/null
 ```

 Exit the editor press CTRL+X, then Y, then press ENTER.
 The output should be "crontab: installing new crontab", meaning it's a success.

-The script will automatically start blockchaincoind daemon.
-So, you don't have to manually run **./blockchaincoind** in command line.
+The script will automatically start BLOCd daemon.
+So, you don't have to manually run **./BLOCd** in command line.

 ## CHECKING THE SCRIPT

-Because the **./blockchaincoind** daemon now runs in the background, you will not be able to see the logs directly.
+Because the **./BLOCd** daemon now runs in the background, you will not be able to see the logs directly.
 You can check the logs live by typing the following in command line:

 ```
-tail -f -n 50 /root/blockchain-coin/blockchaincoind.log
+tail -f -n 50 /root/BLOC/BLOCd.log
 ```

 "-n 50" means that it will also show the last 50 lines in the log file.